thiago-a-souza/MongoDB/README.md

 ### Single Field Indexes

 This is the most basic index type.
 It allows creating indexes on a single field, including embedded fields, in ascending or descending order.
-If a non-index column is used to sort the documents, it will perform an in-memory sorting - it fails if the sorting operation exceeds 32mb.
+If a non-index column is used to sort the documents, it will perform an in-memory sorting.
+Sort operations that use indexes have a better performance because they take advantage of index data structures to sort the results, rather than moving the data to memory and sorting.
+In addition to that, in-memory sorting fails if the operation exceeds 32mb.

 ```